MewsSystems/gitbook-booking-engine/FAQ/mews-li-migration.md

     ...
 </head>
 ```
-After a successful migration, the keyword `mews.li` should not appear on your website anymore.
+After a successful migration, the keyword `mews.li` should no logner appear on your website.

 If you have any questions, please contact us at support@mews.com.